 kaibutsu ha mata namae no nai kaibutsu ni gyaku modori, kutsuya no Hans no naka ni haitte mo

-and returned to being a nameless monster.
-Even so, he entered the stomach of shoemaker Hans but:
+And returned to being a nameless monster.
+Even so, it entered the shoemaker Hans’s stomach, but:

 *バリバリ、クシャクシャ、バキバキ、ゴクン*